survivejs/react-book/manuscript/00_introduction.md

 # Introduction

 Front-end development moves forward fast.
 In this book we'll discuss  [Webpack](https://webpack.github.io/) and [React](https://facebook.github.io/react/).
 Combined, these tools allow you to build all sorts of web applications swiftly.
 Knowledge of Webpack is useful beyond React.
-Understanding React will allow you to see alternatives in a different light.
+Understanding React will allow you to see the alternatives in a different light.

 ## What is Webpack?